LidkeLab/matlab-instrument-control/@MIC_Camera_Abstract/Readme.md

 - `getlastimage()`: Retrieves the most recent image captured.
 - `getdata()`: Retrieves all data acquired in the current session.
 ### CITATION: Sajjad Khan, Lidkelab, 2024.
-These are not abstract so we can give set functions
 # GUI  gui for Camera class
 EXAMPLES:
 CamObj = guiTest; create empty test gui object